 Here are a few tips to keep in mind when writing a one-page synopsis:

-- Start with the character that we are supposed to care the most about, and reveal her conflict or goal.
+- Start with the character that we are supposed to care the most about, and reveal their conflict or goal.

-- By the end of the first paragraph in your synopsis, we should know your main character, his/her goal, the stakes to your character not achieving this goal, and the setting.
+- By the end of the first paragraph in your synopsis, we should know your main character, their goal, the stakes to your character not achieving this goal, and the setting.

 - Next, reveal the major events.
 Do so while weaving in the emotional stakes and the ways that your main character’s feelings change.

-- A synopsis can include feelings, not opinions.
-We don’t care (at this point) how you, the writer, feel about your story; we want to read about the changing emotions of your main character(s).
+- A synopsis can include character feelings and opinions.
+We don’t care (at this point) (sorry) how you, the writer, feel about your story; we want to read about the changing emotions of your main character(s).

 - Finally, tell both the internal and external resolutions (unless noted otherwise by your editor or agent).